Goal (sports): Field Hockey

 The goal structure in field hockey is 3.66 m wide by 2.14 m tall.
 Like association football, a goal is scored when the ball passes completely over the goal line under the crossbar and between the goal posts.
 Nets are required to hold the ball in.
-A goal is only scored if shot from with a semicircle 14.63 m from the goal.
+A goal is only scored if shot from within a semicircle 14.63 m from the goal.